Appealing A Federal Conviction In The 11th Circuit Court Of Appeals

 Many clients have sought Ann Fitz’s assistance after being convicted of a federal crime.
 For many of our clients, the original attorney failed to identify potential sentencing mitigation factors or failed to preserve issues during the original trial.
 That lack of attention may have resulted in a conviction, or a higher sentence, and can be challenged in the Court of Appeals.

 Even if Ann Fitz did not represent you in the trial court, she can represent you in the Court of Appeals.
 Her job is to show that material mistakes made by the trial court or your previous attorney entitle you to a reversal or an acquittal.
-It is also possible to file a habeas corpus petition to request re-sentencing to a lesser amount of time.
+It is also possible to file a habeas corpus petition to argue for vacating, setting aside, or correcting your federal sentence, which may lead to being re-sentenced to a lesser amount of time.

 When Ann Fitz represents you at both the initial trial and the case before the Court of Appeals, she will ensure that all material issues are preserved in court.
 She will always make objections at trial if she feels it important to do so, even if they are overruled by the judge.
 By doing so, a record of that particular issue is maintained for subsequent review.
 This allows her to raise those issues on appeal of the conviction and/or sentence.